codeomnitrix/firestore-explorer/README.md

 ## Known Issues

 - Special field types such as `geopoint` and `timestamp` are not correctly handled due to the JSON conversion.

-## Liked this project?
-Please do support me at - https://coff.ee/codeomnitrix